Khamenei lauds Iranians' "dazzling" sacrifices to fight virus

 White was sentenced to at least 10 years in prison on charges of insulting Khamenei and posting anti-establishment remarks on social media under a pseudonym.
 It is not clear exactly how many Americans Iran may hold, but Washington has warned Tehran that it would hold the clerical rulers directly responsible for any American deaths since the outbreak has infected the Islamic Republic.

-When asked whether Tehran and Washington might try to ease the tension, he said: "Americans know what they should do.
+When asked whether Tehran and Washington might try to ease tensions, he said: "Americans know what they should do.
 First sanctions or at least some sanctions must be lifted.
 Then we will see."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)